MadniAbdulWahab/NLP-Narrative-Classification/README.md

 Inference uses thresholds + fallback:

 * Pick labels above primary threshold
-* If none, force top label and optionally add 2nd if above fallback threshold
+* If none, force top label and optionally add a 2nd if above a fallback threshold

 ---

 ## Common Issues

-* **File not found**: ensure `annotations/annotation.txt` and article text files exist under `articles/` and `validation/`.
+* **File not found**: ensure `data/annotations/annotation.txt` and article text files exist under `data/articles/` and `data/validation/`.
 * **Mismatch in `article_id` names**: `article_id` is used as a file name directly.
 * **Long texts**: model uses `max_length=512` with truncation.